-The chart below summarizes our ownership and corporate structure as of December 31, 2004 after giving effect to the Initial Common Stock Offering and the Concurrent Transactions.
+The chart below summarizes our ownership and corporate structure as of December 31, 2004.

-- (1) We currently have no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.'s senior secured credit facility but have issued \$4 million of letters of credit under such agreement.
-Borrowings under the senior secured credit facility and the senior secured term loan facility are guaranteed by Holdings. - (2) Includes the U.S. dollar equivalent of the sterling notes, based on the exchange rate as of December 31, 2004. - (3) Only wholly owned U.S. subsidiaries that guarantee the senior secured credit facility guarantee the Acquisition Corp.
+- If Historic TW exercises its Three-Year Warrants with payment of cash or without payment of cash, then, prior to the offering and after giving effect to the Recapitalization, it will own % or % of Warner Music Group Corp., respectively. - (1) The original \$1.250 billion of capital investment included \$400 million of preferred equity securities of Holdings held by the Investors.
+After the Acquisition Corp.
+Refinancing and the Return of Capital, the capital investment of the Investors decreased to \$708 million.
+In addition, \$200 million of the preferred equity securities of Holdings were redeemed in connection with the Acquisition Corp.
+Refinancing and the Return of Capital and the remaining \$200 million of the preferred equity securities of Holdings were redeemed in connection with the Holdings' Payment to Investors.
+After the Holdings' Payment to Investors, the capital investment of the Investors decreased to approximately \$86 million.
+We intend to distribute an additional amount of approximately \$50 million, which amount constitutes the remaining net proceeds from the issuance of the Holdings Notes in December 2004, to the Investors prior to the consummation of this offering. - The Holdings Notes consist of \$250 million of Floating Rate Senior Notes due 2011, the \$251 million accreted amount as of December 31, 2004 of the \$396.81 million aggregate principal amount at maturity of the Holdings Discount Notes and \$196 million as of December 31, 2004 of the Holdings PIK Notes, including accrued PIK interest on such Holdings PIK Notes net of unamortized original issue discount. - (3) We currently have no borrowings outstanding under the \$250 million revolving portion of Acquisition Corp.'s senior secured credit facility but have issued \$4 million of letters of credit under such agreement.
+Borrowing under the senior secured credit facility and the senior secured term loan facility are guaranteed by Holdings. - (4) Includes the U.S. dollar equivalent of the sterling notes, based on the exchange rate as of December 31, 2004. - Only wholly owned U.S. subsidiaries that guarantee the senior secured credit facility guarantee the Acquisition Corp.
 Notes.
 Such guarantees are on a senior subordinated basis.
 The Holdings Notes are not currently guaranteed, but pursuant to the indenture governing the Holdings Notes, will be guaranteed by any wholly owned U.S. subsidiary that guarantees indebtedness of Holdings.